-If you love snow and are lucky enough to have some this winter, try these super-fun snow science experiments!
-Snow has never been so fun or educational!
+If you love snow and are lucky enough to have some this winter season, try these super-fun snow science experiments!
+Winter science experiments have never been so fun for little scientists.

 Snow is one of our family’s favorite things.
 Unfortunately, we live in Texas, where we are lucky to get even a light dusting of snow once a year.